Giuliano1993/make-js-component/README.md

 #### --folder

-Set the /components subfolder in which create the new component
+Set the /components subfolder in which to create the new component/s.

 ```bash
 npx make-js-component --folder <PATH>